quacksouls/bitwalk/plan.md

   - Save up enough money and reputation to buy all augmentations from the faction Tian Di Hui.

-- [ ] Stock market, pre-4S
+- [ ] Stock market
+  - Pre-4S
     - Spend $200m to purchase an account on the World Stock Exchange (WSE).
     - Spend $5b to purchase access to the Trade Information eXchange (TIX) API.
     - Write a trade bot `stock/pre4s.js` without access to 4S data and API.

-- [ ] Stock market, post-4S
+  - Post-4S
     - Spend $1b to purchase access to 4S Market Data.
     - Spend $25b to purchase access to 4S Market Data TIX API.
     - Write a trade bot `stock/trade.js` with access to all data and APIs.

-- [ ] Shortest path
+- [ ] Shortest path and HTML injection
   - Find shortest path to a target server.
-  - Simulate terminal input to implement a connect command from the terminal.
+  - Write a script `connect.js` to simulate terminal input and connect to a target server.
+  - Write a script `backdoor.js` to backdoor a target server.
+  - Join the faction CyberSec.
+    - Stay put in Sector-12.
+    - At least 60 Hack.
+    - Open at least 1 port on the server.
+    - Install a backdoor on the server.

 - [ ] Modified HUD
   - Modify the HUD to display custom data/text.
+  - Write a script `hud.js` to display a custom HUD.

+- [ ] Server table
+  - Write a script `table.js` to display a table containing various information about each server.

 - [ ] Coding Contracts (CCT)
   - Write a script to find CCTs.